-- Successful Candidates: all documents will be stored securely on the employee file for audit and inspection purposes, including DBS certificates and any subsequent risk assessments. - Unsuccessful Candidates: all documents will be kept securely for no later than 6 months after the recruitment process has been concluded.
+- Successful Candidates: all documents will be stored securely on the employee file for audit and inspection purposes, including any relevant risk assessments. - Unsuccessful Candidates: all documents will be kept securely for no later than 6 months after the recruitment process has been concluded.
 After which they will be destroyed securely.